Here’s what you need to know about payday loans in Connecticut.

 - Contact your creditors.
 Lenders are in the business to make money, and many are willing to set up payment plans in order to make it easier for you to pay off your debt.
 Negotiate a lower monthly payment and remember: it’s better to make small payments than to make none at all.

+- Local assistance.
 You may also want to apply for the Connecticut Food Stamp Program or Winter Heating Assistance Program so you can lower the cost of food and energy bills while you pay for other bills, whether unexpected or not.

 All forms of credit come at a cost to the consumer.
-In addition to variable interest rates based on your credit and origination fees, you may have to pay other charges depending on if you miss a payment or default on your loan.
+In addition to interest rates based on your credit and origination fees, you may have to pay other charges depending on if you miss a payment or default on your loan.

 Borrowing safely involves budgeting for the total amount of your loan, which includes the principal and all the interest.
 If you know how much you’ll have to pay back, you’re less likely to fall into more debt.